Effect of public proceedings

-The commercial courts have been attributed exclusive competence in actions applying competition law by the Judiciary Act (LOPJ).
+Commercial courts have been attributed exclusive competence in actions applying competition law by the Judiciary Act (LOPJ).
 Ancillary competition claims (e.g., exceptions of nullity raised in a defence) can also be brought before the general first instance civil courts.
-There are still some instances of first instance courts asserting competence of claims for damages on the grounds that these are tort actions.

 16 What are the jurisdictional rules?
 If more than one forum has jurisdiction, what is the process for determining where the claims are heard?

 In general, if the defendant is domiciled in the European Union, the rules of international jurisdiction provided in Regulation (EU) No. 1215/2012 (Brussels I Regulation recast) apply.
 In particular: Article 4 (General Provision) providing for the jurisdiction of the courts of the defendant’s domicile and Article 7.2 providing for the jurisdiction of the courts of the place where the harmful event occurred or may occur.
 It is also possible for the courts of a Member State to declare themselves competent by application of other rules of international jurisdiction (i.e., in case of several defendants, in the courts for the place where any one of them is domiciled, Article 8).